Hazard Community and Technical College

 Hazard Community and Technical College (HCTC) is a public community college in Hazard, Kentucky.
 It is part of the Kentucky Community and Technical College System (KCTCS).
 Established as Hazard Community College in 1968, the name of the college was changed to Hazard Community and Technical College in 2003.
-HCTC has five campuses: the Hazard Campus and Technical Campus, both in Hazard, the Lees College Campus in Jackson (formerly Lees College, est. 1883), the Leslie County Center, and the Knott County Branch.
+HCTC has four campuses: the Hazard Campus and Technical Campus, both in Hazard, the Lees College Campus in Jackson (formerly Lees College, est. 1883), and the Leslie County Center.
 HCTC is accredited by the Southern Association of Colleges and Schools (SACS).

 Service area

 The primary service area of HCTC includes: